poomeme/coin/README.md

 ![POO logo](https://poomeme.github.io/coin/logo/256.png)

 ## POO SHITCOIN on TON

+**100% PURE SHITCOIN**

+Contract Address
 ```
 EQApKwCaHMNeXLxljY4PFFJI070Y-aUtt2Y-bIcFqB_s-Aos
 ```
-> **N̶O̶ S̶H̶I̶T̶ for the coin shall soar to celestial heights without the need for mere raffles to propel its ascent!**
-Out of all the shitty coins out there, POO coin really stinks up the place!
+> **Behold, POO SHITCOIN, the one and only divine dung currency you shall ever require amidst a sea of lesser excrements!**

+- N̶O̶ S̶H̶I̶T̶
+- NO MEMES
+- NO UTILITY
+- NO FAIRLAUNCH
+- NO PRESALES

-### Behold the illustrious path laid out before us by the POO roadmap and the sacred teachings of Shittynomics!
+### POO roadmap and the sacred teachings of Shittynomics!
- - Unleash a torrent of [POO NFTs](https://getgems.io/collection/EQAgkh1JcNpbnLSs9GgGLaWW5qKt81oVZbDSte4rPZGNUam5) to unlock the floodgates of liquidity
- - Adjust the token supply to harmonize with the sacred waters of initial liquidity
- - Embark on the final quest to solidify the essence of the POO token meta and relinquish ownership like a true master of the cryptoverse
+ - 100M Total supply.
+Embark on the final quest to solidify the essence of the POO token meta and relinquish ownership like a true master of the cryptoverse
- - The almighty 30% POO/TON liquidity pool, fortified by the spoils of 95% NFT sales, a testament to the grandeur of our financial conquests
+ - The almighty 70% POO/TON liquidity pool, fortified by the Master's own 300 TON, a testament to the grandeur of our financial conquests
+ - Anticipate the majestic emergence of fecal societies
+ - When the coin ascends to great heights, withdraw the sacred initial 300 TON liquidity from the pool, for it is the sole TON that resides within Master's possession
- - Engage in the fiery ritual of LP token incineration, purging the remnants of the past to forge a brighter future for POO
+ - Engage in the fiery ritual of remaining LP token incineration, purging the remnants of the past to forge a brighter future for POO
+ - Unleash a torrent of [POO SHITCOIN NFTs](https://getgems.io/collection/EQAgkh1JcNpbnLSs9GgGLaWW5qKt81oVZbDSte4rPZGNUam5)
- - Bestow upon the chosen few the divine gift of 35% POO TON jettons through a majestic airdrop, honoring the NFT holders, community administrators, and valiant active members!
+ - Bestow upon the chosen few the divine gift of 15% POO TON jettons through a majestic airdrop, honoring the NFT holders, community administrators, and valiant active members!
  - Persist in the creation and sale of NFTs to fuel the eternal cycle of POO coin buyback, ensuring a prosperous and unending journey towards greatness
- - Seal away 30% of the sacred POO reserves for future airdrops to be bestowed upon the NFT holders, esteemed community administrators, and dedicated active members, ensuring their continued prosperity and loyalty!
+ - Seal away 10% of the sacred POO reserves for future marketing, airdrops to be bestowed upon the NFT holders, esteemed community administrators, and dedicated active members, ensuring their continued prosperity and loyalty!
+ - Set aside a mere 5% of the legendary POO SHITCOIN for the Master's grand collection.

 Alright, buckle up and let's find out how high that stinky POO coin can soar!